What causes neurogenic claudication?

 Patients with neurogenic claudication often experience trouble after extended periods of walking or standing.
 Symptoms typically are mild at first and become more severe as the underlying degenerative condition worsens.
 These degenerative conditions include:

-- Injury — Trauma caused by a fall or a collision can disrupt the spine, either directly producing symptoms or exacerbating existing degenerative conditions.
+- Injury.
+Trauma caused by a fall or a collision can disrupt the spine, either directly producing symptoms or worsening existing degenerative conditions.

 What to do about neurogenic claudication

-If you begin to experience unexplained pain or tingling in the lower back, buttocks or legs that lasts longer than a few days or a week, see your physician for a diagnosis.
+If you begin to experience unexplained pain or tingling in the lower back, buttocks or legs that lasts longer than a few days or a week, see your doctor for a diagnosis.

-Once the diagnosis confirms neurogenic claudication, your doctor may recommend a series of conservative treatments such as exercise, yoga and pain medication.
-These treatments are meant to reduce your symptoms without requiring spine surgery.
-However, if these symptoms continue with no alleviation for several months after conservative treatment has been started, you may need spine surgery.
+Upon diagnosis of neurogenic claudication, doctors usually recommend a series of conservative treatments such as exercise, yoga and pain medication.
+These treatments are meant to reduce your symptoms, improve mobility and promote the health of the spine.
+However, if these symptoms continue with little or no relief for several months after conservative treatment has been started, elective spine surgery may be recommended.

-To date, our minimally invasive spine surgery has helped more than 75,000 patients find relief from chronic neck and back pain.
-Because of our minimally invasive approach to spine surgery, our patients can experience a safer and effective alternative to traditional open back surgery with a shorter recovery time^ and lower risk of complication.
+Since 2005, our minimally invasive spine surgery has helped more than 75,000 patients find relief from chronic neck and back pain.
+Because of our minimally invasive approach to spine surgery, our patients can experience a safer and effective alternative to traditional open back surgery.^